nethopper2/kaops-addons/charts/camel-k-gdrive-gcs-sync/README.md

 - Apache Camel K operator must be installed in the cluster
 - Google service account with GCS access
-- (Optional) Redis if using redis idempotency repository
+- (Optional) Redis addon if using redis idempotency repository
+  - When Redis is selected as the idempotency repository, the addon will automatically use the Redis configuration from the shared ConfigMap (`shared-configmap-redis`) provided by the Redis addon